Cosemuckel/Gish/README.md

 # Gish
-A interpreted programming language with word based syntax.</br>
+A interpreted programming language with word based syntax.
-I am still working on this, it is far from done.
-I created this language to be more beginner friendly and easy to read.
-The documentation is also currently not completely up to date.

 ## 1. Installation
-Download the build [here](https://github.com/Cosemuckel/Gish/releases/tag/v0.1) and run it.

-## 2. Interface
+### 2. Interface
 #### Menu </br>
   1. `run file, return to this screen` execute a gish file, and keep defined variables and functions after execution
   2. `run file, delete all data and return to this screen` execute a gish file and delete all defined variables and functions after execution